Dodie White - Chair

 Prior work with Hillsborough County Sheriff’s Office, and Mississippi Crime Laboratory as the Forensic Latent Print Chief.
 Currently serves as Identification Administrator for the Polk County Sheriff’s Office, member of Law Enforcement and Forensic organizations (National & International), featured as an expert analysis on Crime TV’s “Forensic Files” and in various Forensic Science Publications.
 Bill and his wife Gwen (47 years) returned to Plant City after serving 24 years in the Army (1993).
 They have two sons, William and Chad, three grandchildren and two great grandchildren

 I have been blessed to serve here at Hope since June 1996, and named Sr. Pastor, November 2009.
 Previously served as Associate Pastor, Faith Lutheran Church, Sebring, Florida 1994-1996.
 Graduate of Long Island University 1981 with Bachelor in Political Science, 1982 – Master of Public Administration, 1994- Master of Divinity- Concordia Seminary, St. Louis, Mo.
 Completed Pastoral Leadership Institute in 2006 with credits towards Doctorate of Ministry.
 Served as member of the Board of Directors, Florida Georgia District, Lutheran Church Missouri Synod (June 2000-2009).
-Serve as Circuit Visitor, Winter Haven Circuit Florida Georgia District 2012- Present; Member Board of Directors, United Food Bank of Plant City 2010 – Present (currently serve as Vice- Chairman); Member Board of Directors Plant City YMCA 2014- Present- Member Plant City Daybreak Rotary since 2013.
+Serve as Circuit Visitor, Winter Haven Circuit Florida Georgia District 2012- 2022; Member Board of Directors and Past Chairman, United Food Bank of Plant City 2010 – Present; Member Board of Directors and Chairman- Plant City YMCA 2014- 2023.
+Member Board of Directors, Unity in the Community 2023- Present.
 Served mission trips to Bishkek, Kyrgyzstan and India.

 Prior to ministry Dean served as Assistant to the late Rep. Norman F. Lent (4th CD, New York) and late State Senator John D. Caemmerer (NY).
 Also served as domestic relocation administrator Grumman Aerospace Corporation, Bethpage, New York and Southeast Administrator, Grumman Aerospace- Huntsville, Alabama.